wfjm/w11/doc/README_buildsystem_Vivado.txt

   - post synthesis or optimize models currently very often fail to compile in ghdl due to a bug in the ghdl code generator.

+3b.
+With Vivado xsim -------------------------------------------------

+  To compile a Vivado xsim based test bench named <tbench> all is needed is

+    make <tbench>_XSim

+  The make file will use <tbench>.vbom, create all make dependency files, and generate the needed Vivado xsim project files and commands.

+  In many cases the test benches can also be compiled against the gate level models derived after the synthesis, optimize or routing step.

+    make <tbench>_XSim_ssim             # for post-synthesis
+    make <tbench>_XSim_osim             # for post-optimize
+    make <tbench>_XSim_tsim             # for post-routing

+  Notes:
+  - xsim currently (as of Vivado 2015.4) crashes when DPI is used in a mixed vhdl verilog context.
+    Since DPI is used in the rlink simulation all system test benches with an rlink interface, thus most, will only run with ghdl and not with XSim.

 4. Building systems -------------------------------------------------------

   To generate a bit file for a system named <sys> all is needed is